enthought/traits/docs/source/traits_user_manual/advanced.rst

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/cached_prop.py
    :start-at: from traits.api

-The @cached_property decorator takes no arguments.
+The |@cached_property| decorator takes no arguments.
 Place it on the line preceding the property's getter method.

-The **observe** metadata attribute accepts extended trait references, using the same syntax as the :func:`~traits.has_traits.HasTraits.observe` method's expression parameter, which is also described in :ref:`the expression section <observe-expression>`.
+The **observe** metadata attribute accepts extended trait references, using the same syntax as the |HasTraits.observe| method's expression parameter, which is also described in :ref:`expression section <observe-expression>`.
 As a result, it can take values that specify attributes on referenced objects, multiple attributes, or attributes that are selected based on their metadata attributes.

 .. index:: persistence, __getstate__(), __setstate__()